 I am a Registered Clinical Counsellor, and Canadian Certified Counsellor welcoming new clients.
 I love the work I do, and aim to create a friendly, safe and supportive space where my clients feel comfortable and understood.
 I work from an integrative approach, meaning that I draw upon ideas and theory from different counselling modalities to best meet the needs of each client.
 Some approaches I use include client-centered and Cognitive Behavioural therapies, attachment theory, and mindfulness-based practices.
 I work with clients from a holistic perspective, focusing on mind, body and spirit.

-I graduated from the University of Western Ontario with a BA in Sociology, followed by post-baccalaureate program in Counselling and Human Development at Simon Fraser University.
-I have a Master of Arts in Counselling Psychology from the Adler School of Professional Psychology, and have completed practicums at Burnaby Family Life and the BC Reproductive Mental Health Program at St. Paul’s Hospital.
+I graduated from Western University with a BA in Sociology, followed by post-baccalaureate program in Counselling and Human Development at Simon Fraser University.
+I have a Master of Arts in Counselling Psychology from Adler University, and completed my clinical training in the BC Reproductive Mental Health Program at St. Paul’s Hospital.
 I am a member of the British Columbia Association of Clinical Counsellors (#10191) and the Canadian Counselling and Psychotherapy Association (#2951).

 I welcome teens, men, and women seeking help in the following areas:

 Anger management and stress management

 Relationship issues (LGBT friendly, poly, trans-positive, alternative families welcome)

 Counselling for Parents of Children with Special Needs